How To Grow Onions From Onions

 Read more

-Check the moisture level by gently feeling the top 2 inches of soil; if it's dry, water until moist, ensuring optimal conditions for healthy onion growth.
+You can check the moisture level by gently feeling the top 2 inches of soil; if it's dry, water until moist ensuring optimal conditions for healthy onion growth.

 Read more